This post will help you define the 5 elements you need in chapter one to hook your reader.

 - Cut the first two paragraphs from your opening chapter – and see if it doesn’t read better.

-- Describe your character in twenty words or less.
-Try to distil the essence of him or her into the first two pages.
+- Describe your character in twenty words or fewer.
+Try to distil their essence into the first two pages.

 - Cut the last two paragraphs of your chapter – could it be used to open Chapter Two?